FoalTS/foal/docs/cookbook/initialization.md

 ## The `AppController.init` method

 Sometimes, however, this approach is not sufficient because we need to call the methods of some services.
-In this case, you can add an `init` method to the root controller class that will be called before the application is fully created.
+In this case, you can add an `init` method to the root controller class which will be called before the application is fully created.
 This method can be synchronous or asynchronous.

 *Example 1*
 ```typescript